joonassandell/rebirth-wordpress-project/README.md

 !web/wp-content/themes/.gitkeep
 ```

+### Should `database/wordpress.sql` be ignored?

+Well maybe but it's easier for other developers to install the project in the future if they have some starting point.
+If you don't like this, just remove the `!database/wordpress.sql` from `.gitignore`.

 ### Why using `wordpress:php*-apache` docker image if installing WordPress w/ composer?

 Because the official image includes all the basics WordPress requires.
 Image could very well be `php:*-apache` etc. as well.

 ### How to setup a [multisite network](https://wordpress.org/support/article/before-you-create-a-network/)

+This guide assumes that the project contains a MySQL dump in `database/wordpress.sql`.

 1. Read [Before You Create A Network](https://wordpress.org/support/article/before-you-create-a-network/)
 2. Add the following lines to `wp-config.php:~103` and make sure they're set correctly: